Ideas for creating passive income

 If you ask your web developer if he can create a passive income stream for you - you may be asking the wrong question.

-If you asked have you successfully created a passive income stream for yourself, a client and across various industries you may get some insite into your chances of success.
+If you asked have you successfully created a passive income stream for yourself, a client and across various industries you may get some insight into your chances of success.

 Why across various industries?